 Comments to the European Commission on Platforms, Data, and Cloud Computing

-Paul MacDonnell is head of European policy at the Center for Data Innovation in Brussels.
+Paul MacDonnell was formerly head of European policy at the Center for Data Innovation in Brussels.
 Prior to joining the Center Paul represented Insurance Ireland, the insurance industry trade association, in Dublin and Brussels and managed the industry's response to policy, legislative and regulatory developments.
 Paul began his career with Hill & Knowlton’s government affairs division in London where he provided advice to a number of Fortune 500 companies.
 In 2001 he co-founded an economic policy forum in Dublin, Open Republic, which, as well as hosting events aimed at policy-makers and politicians on such issues as pensions, taxation and the EU, was the Irish publisher of the Economic Freedom of the World Report.
 Paul has extensive broadcast and print media experience, and he holds a degree in Medieval English literature and philosophy from Trinity College Dublin and an MBA from University College Dublin.